Loading…

 Q: Is Ace a good leader for beginners in OP-16?
 A: Yes.
 Ace's burn strategy has a clear win condition: attack fast and deal Life damage before the opponent sets up.
 Red is the most linear color in OPTCG.
 New players can understand the game plan within 2-3 matches.

 Q: How does Ace compare to Sengoku in OP-16?
 A: Ace is faster and more aggressive.
-Sengoku (OP16-060, Blue) plays a slower high-cost control game using Admirals as support.
+Sengoku (OP16-060, Purple) plays a slower high-cost control game using Admirals as support.
 Ace beats Sengoku by closing the game before the expensive Admiral cards come online.

 Q: What is Ace's SEC card in OP-16?
 A: Portgas D. Ace debuts as a SEC (Secret Rare) card in OP-16.
 SEC versions have special alternate artwork.
 Ace and Blackbeard are the two SEC leaders in the set.
 Expect high collector demand at launch.